 5. Disable your currently active theme.

-Similar to plugins, your WordPress theme can become outdated or conflict with a plugin.
+Like plugins, your WordPress theme can become outdated or conflict with a plugin.
 Sometimes themes also install improperly due to corrupted files.
-To troubleshoot this issue, start by temporarily replacing the theme with a default WordPress theme.
+To troubleshoot this issue, temporarily replace the theme with a default WordPress theme.